derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/06/2022 16:23:24 : 3 Database Admins walked into a NoSQL bar.
+01/07/2022 16:24:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-In C we had to code our own bugs.
-In C++ we can inherit them.
+Why do programmers confuse Halloween with Christmas?
+Because OCT 31 == DEC 25.
 <!-- replace-with-joke ends -->